Marshall Field Garden Apartments: Location

 Marshall Field Garden Apartments is located on 1450 North Sedgwick in Chicago, Illinois 60610.
 Marshall Field Gardens Apartments is a populated place located in Cook County at a latitude of 41.908 and longitude -87.639.
 The elevation is 594 feet.
 Marshall Field Garden Apartments appears on the Chicago Loop U.S. Geological Survey Map.
 Cook County is the Central Time Zone (UTC -6 hours) which Marshall Fields Gardens Apartments have.

 Security and Maintenance

 A controversial security system was installed in 1999 to control access and provide valuable investigative information, using biometric devices.
 The apartments are the scene of frequent shootings.

-In 2016, an electrified copper rod attached to the building killed a dog that a man was walking by the building and electrocuted the man.
+In 2016, a dog was electrocuted and killed by a copper rod attached to the building.
+The dog's owner survived but suffered voltage burns on his legs.